-A. Homeless Management Information System (HMIS)
+A. Homeless Management Information System:

-The Contractor agrees to fully comply with the Rules and Regulations required by the US Dept. of Housing and Urban Development (HUD) which govern the Homeless Management Information System (HMIS).
-HUD requires recipients and subrecipients of McKinney-Vento Act Funds to collect electronic data on their homeless clients through HMIS.
+The Contractor agrees to fully comply with the Rules and Regulations required by the U.S. Dept. of Housing and Urban Development (HUD) which governs the Homeless Management Information System (HMIS).
+HUD requires recipients and sub recipients of McKinney-Vento Act funds to collect electronic data on their homeless clients through HMIS.
 Programs that receive funding through McKinney-Vento that produce an Annual Progress Report (APR) must also collect program level data elements.
-These programs include: SHP, S+C, Section 8 Mod Rehab, ESG, and HOPWA.
-This is a requirement for recipients of City homeless funding through Denver's Road Home.
+These programs include but are not limited to: Continuum of Care (CoC), Section 8 Mod Rehab, Emergency Solutions Grant (ESG), and Housing Opportunities for Persons With AIDS (HOPWA).
+Project types include, but are not limited to: Emergency Shelter, Transitional Housing, Rapid Rehousing, Diversion, Permanent Housing, Supportive Services, and Street Outreach.
+Participation in HMIS is a requirement for recipients of City of Denver homeless funding.

-The Contractor, in addition to the HUD requirements, shall conform to the HMIS policies established and adapted by the Metro Denver Homeless Initiative (MDHI) and the Balance of the State CoC.
+The Contractor, in addition to the HUD requirements, shall conform to the HMIS Policies and Procedures established and adopted by the Metro Denver Homeless Initiative (MDHI) Continuum of Care.

-Technical assistance and training resources for HMIS are available to the Contractor via the Colorado HMIS Helpdesk based on requests by the Contractor and by periodic assessments of participation, compliance and accuracy of data collection.
+Technical assistance and training resources for HMIS are available to the Contractor via the Colorado HMIS Helpdesk based on requests by the Contractor to DHS and by periodic assessments of participation, compliance, and accuracy of data collection.

-Security
+B. Security

+The Contractor must conform to the HMIS Security, Privacy, and Data Quality Plan.
 The importance of the integrity and security of HMIS cannot be overstated.
-All workstations, desktops, laptops, and servers connected to the Contractor's network or computers accessing the HMIS through a Virtual Private Network (VPN) must comply with the baseline security requirements.
-The Contractor's HMIS computers and networks must meet the following standards:
+All workstations, desktops, laptops, and servers connected to the Contractor's network or computers accessing the HMIS through a Virtual Private Network (VPN) must comply with the baseline security requirements: